ripienaar/free-for-dev/README.md

    * [Planetscale](https://planetscale.com/) - PlanetScale is a MySQL compatible, serverless database platform powered by Vitess, 1 databases for free with 1 Production branch and 1 Development branch, 5GB storage, 1 Billion rows read/mo per database, and 10 Million rows written/mo per database.
    * [YugabyteDB](https://cloud.yugabyte.com) - YugabyteDB is a distributed SQL database compatible with PostgresSQL.
 The cloud free tier is a 2 vCPU, 4GB RAM, 10GB Disk.
    * [filess.io](https://filess.io) - filess.io is a platform where you can create 1 database of the following DBMS for free: MySQL, MariaDB, MongoDB, PostgreSQL.
    * [xata.io](https://xata.io) - Xata is a serverless database with built-in powerful search and analytics.
 One API, multiple type-safe client libraries, and optimized for your development workflow.
-Free-forever tier is sufficient for hobby developers.
+Free-forever tier is sufficient for hobby developers which comes with 3 units of Xata, please refer to website for unit definition.

 **[⬆ back to top](#table-of-contents)**